What is Real Jiu Jitsu?

 In today’s world, real jiu jitsu is best described as a hand-to-hand combat system that uses what is necessary to win.
 The “what is necessary” includes the following techniques:

 Control or submission techniques

-As mentioned previously, it is a combat art.
-So self-defense or self-preservation is at its core.
+Since it’s a combat art, self-defense or self-preservation is at its core.
 In self-defense or combat there are no rules, and in most instances, there is more than one person to worry about.
 So real jiu jitsu includes multiple attacker defenses.
-In the traditional sense, it will also include weapons training: Kenjitsu or sword, yari, and naginata, archery or Kudo, and many others.
+In the traditional sense, it will also include weapons training: Kenjitsu or sword, yari, and naginata, archery or Kudo, among others.

-So you see what one might think is real jiu jitsu is not real jiu jitsu, but an art derived from judo and created to win at completion.
-Yes, it can be used for self-defense, but you have to ask the following question about that aspect of BJJ, Is it the best art for self-defense?
+So, you see what one might think is real jiu jitsu is not real self-defense jiu jitsu, but an art derived from judo and created to win at competition.
+Yes, it can be used for self-defense, but you have to ask: is BJJ the best art for self-defense?

-The answer is no it is not.
-Why?
-Because it was created from a competition martial art, Judo, and is used in competition today.
-It has underlying rules when training, and learning the art.
+The answer is no. Why?
+Since it was created from a competition martial art, Judo, and is used in competition today, it has underlying rules when training and learning the art that aren’t meant for practical application.
 It doesn’t include compressive striking and striking defense.
 It mostly takes place on the ground, which is a terrible place to be in a self-defense situation.

-So ask yourself these questions.
+Ask yourself these questions.
 What am I looking for in a martial art?
-Do I want to compete or do I want a real martial art that is a self-defense system?
+Do I want to compete, or do I want a real martial art that is a self-defense system?
 If you’re going to compete, then BJJ or Judo may be for you.
-If you want to learn real self-defense, then real Jiu jitsu is the real martial art that might be for you.
+If you want to learn real self-defense, then jiu jitsu is the practical martial art that might be for you.